anthonyrivas/flexin/README.md

 # flexin

-A demo on flexbox in css
+A demo on flexbox in css.
+No set goal, just showing the power of flexbox!